matthewjamesr/GraphDBjs-Styled/README.md

 ####ToDo:
-+Add default hashCode algorithm
++ Add default hashCode algorithm
-+Implement byKey method on edges to return list of edges based on entitiy or relationship type +Implement areLinked method to determine if two entities are linked
++ Implement byKey method on edges to return list of edges based on entitiy or relationship type
++ Implement areLinked method to determine if two entities are linked